It's Not Cricket (1949 film): Production

 Alfred Roome directed the film with Roy Rich, with Rich focusing on dealing with the actors.
 Roome called the movie "a slapstick action thing, really, almost a children’s picture.
 What I’d do now is cut out all the terrible, boring romance stuff with Susan Shaw; there was a lot of other chat that should have gone too, but other than that, it’s not too bad...
 We managed to doll the sets and clothes up quite nicely, so that it looked quite expensive."

 Critical reception

 It was one of 15 films selected by Steve Chibnall and Brian McFarlane in The British 'B' Film, their survey of British B films, as among the most meritorious of the B films made in Britain between World War II and 1970.
 They said it contained "some of the most humorous moments in a British film of the period", and praised the performances, Maurice Denham's in particular.

+The Monthly Film Bulletin wrote: "Basil Radford and Naunton Wayne exploit to the full every humorous possibility to be found in this somewhat thin story, which degenerates into pure slapstick in the closing sequences."